Origins of The New Optimists

 The idea for The New Optimists was spawned in early 2009 when . . .

 . . .
 I (Kate Cooper) asked lots of scientists the simple John Brockman question “What are you optimistic about?”
-Rather to my surprise and much to my delight, over 80 scientists responded, two-thirds of them professors.
-(At least two of them got their prof-ships after the event, though I’m not actually taking credit for this.)
+Rather to my surprise and much to my delight, over 80 scientists responded, two-thirds of them professors, one a Vice Chancellor.
+(And several them got their prof-ships after the event, though I’m not actually taking credit for this.)

 The organisations listed below generously supported this original project: